robstoll/atrium/README.md

 # Write own Assertion Functions

-Are you missing an assertion function for a specific type and the generic `feature` functions (see [Feature Assertions](#feature-assertions) are not good enough?
+Are you missing an assertion function for a specific type and the generic [Feature Assertions](#feature-assertions) are not good enough?

 The following sub sections will show how you can write your own assertion functions.
 A pull request of your new assertion function is very much appreciated.